FAQ – Frequently Asked Questions about Pinball Repair

 6) Q: My pinball machine is doing.[describe what it is doing here]……… Can you help?

-A: I used to do this, but the number of emails overwhelmed me.
-So I would suggest asking a group of experts.
+A: We used to do this, but the number of emails overwhelmed us.
+So we would suggest asking a group of experts.
 They can be reached here:

 * Post at Pinside.
-This is a moderated group and a little tame for my taste, but it works for people.
+This is a moderated group and it works for many people.

 * There are pinball repair groups on Facebook.
 These are closed groups, so you will have to ask for an invite to post your problem, but the people are quite helpful.

 Note that all advice is for qualified repair people and are at your own risk.
 See cautions!

 7) Q: I have never repaired anything before, but I am handy.
 Can I repair my own pinball machine?

 A: That is impossible for us to answer.
 First, be certain to read the caution section at the beginning of the home page.
 Pinball machines contain high voltages that can kill.
 We recommend that repair be attempted only by qualify personnel.
 Are you qualified?
 We are not responsible for any person injury that may occur.
 If you decide to attempt your own repair, it is at your own risk.
 If you are not qualified, do not attempt repair.

 If your problem is mechanical, and you are mechanically inclined, then you have a chance.
 If it is electrical, you know how to solder and have a voltmeter, then you are half way there.